 Design & Applied Arts

 Knowledge Areas for Design Majors

-Design majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Design Majors